riboflavin/test-framer-sync/compare/avoma-vs-fathom.md

 - Top-notch accuracy in transcripts, quick summaries, free core features, supports many languages.
 - Historically Zoom-only, some duplicate note issues, lacks live collaboration, advanced features require paid plan.
 ## Comparison table
+Some people or companies might prefer Avoma for its integration with Zoom and calendars, as well as its ability to integrate with tools like HubSpot and Notion.
+However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

+On the other hand, Fathom could be appealing to those looking for an easy-to-use tool with support for multiple languages and availability on both iPhone and Android.
+Nevertheless, users may find limitations in both tools when it comes to depth of integrations and actual productivity enhancement during meetings.
 | Feature                           | Avoma       | Fathom      |
 |-----------------------------------|-------------|-------------|
 | Trial/Free Plan                   | ❌ Trial only | ✅ Free unlimited plan |